-Similar to humans, bearded dragons have their particular languages to express mood, wellbeing, and feelings.
-In this article, we will go into the most typical actions and behaviors of bearded dragon body language so that you can understand more the sensation of your pet.
+In this article, we will go into the most typical actions and behaviors of bearded dragon body language so that you can understand the sensation of your pet.

-Most especially, it will teach you about your beardies how they look and what they do.
+Most especially, we will teach you about your beardies: how they look, what they do, and why they do what they do.

-Although they are not very social animals, bearded dragons can communicate moods and intentions with other ones, and even to you, the owner.
+Even though they are not social animals, bearded dragons can communicate moods and intentions with other ones, and even to you, the owner, through their body.

 - Can Beardies Eat Radish Greens?